-Adjusted EBITDA
+Adjusted EBITDA and Adjusted EBITDA Margin

-We define Adjusted EBITDA as net income adjusted for interest expense, depreciation and amortization, and provision for income tax as well as addbacks for non-recurring expenses or exceptional items, including charges relating to management equity compensation, final determination of rates, M&A transaction and integration, business optimization, electronic medical record ("EMR") implementation, special employee bonuses, gain on consolidation of equity investee, financing-related fees and contingent consideration.
-For the years ended June 30, 2021 and 2020, our net income (loss) was (\$44.7 million) and \$25.8 million, respectively, representing a year-over-year decline of 273.6%, and Adjusted EBITDA was \$85.3 million and \$65.9 million, respectively, representing a year-over-year growth of 29.5%.
+We define Adjusted EBITDA as net income (loss) adjusted for interest expense, depreciation and amortization, and provision (benefit) for income tax as well as addbacks for non-recurring expenses or exceptional items, including relating to management equity compensation, executive severance and recruitment, litigation costs and settlement, M&A and de novo center development, business optimization, and electronic medical record ("EMR") implementation.
+Adjusted EBITDA margin is Adjusted EBITDA expressed as a percentage of our total revenue.

+For the years ended June 30, 2023 and 2022, our net loss was \$43.6 million and \$8.0 million, respectively, representing a year-over-year decline of 445%, and Adjusted EBITDA was \$(1.3) million and \$34.3 million, respectively, representing a year-over-year decline of 104%.